 - The student may appeal the Dean’s decision to the Provost, in writing, within twenty (20) business days of being notified of the Dean’s decision.
 [However, if it is a graduate course, the student will direct this written appeal to the Graduate Dean, and the Graduate Dean will issue a decision to the student, in writing, within twenty (20) business days of receiving the appeal.
 Within twenty (20) days of that decision, the student may then appeal to the Provost as is described in this section].
 The Provost, will issue a decision to the student, in writing within twenty (20) business days of receiving the appeal.

-- Nothing in this grade appeals process prohibits the parties from settling this matter at any stage with the assistance of mediation through the Ombuds office.
+- Nothing in this grade appeals process prohibits the parties from settling this matter at any stage.
 However, any attempt to settle the matter through mediation does not affect time deadlines for this grade appeals process.

 Final Examination Policy